 Stucturing debt terms that work for a rapidly growing business

 FirePower’s Private Debt team invested time and effort to gain a deep understanding of GG’s business.
-In initial due diligence, GG commented that the team’s investigation “gave us confidence FirePower would come through”.
-The team worked to build a relationship with the GG’s partners, and in the process, developed a high degree of confidence in their abilities as strong operators despite the early stage of the company’s growth.
-With this in hand, FirePower presented GG with two deal structures, thus providing choice for the partners to select a structure that would best fit with the company’s growth plans and their objectives as shareholders.
+The team also worked to build a relationship with GG’s founders, and in the process, developed a high degree of confidence in their abilities as solid operators.
+FirePower presented GG with two deal structures, thus providing choice for the founders to select a structure that would best fit with the company’s growth plans and their objectives as shareholders.

 Despite being well down the path with other lenders, GG picked FirePower.
 FirePower’s efforts to get to know the founders, understand the business, and tailor a loan structure that worked for the company and its owners proved to be the difference.

 With this new loan in place, GG is now well positioned to fund its rapid growth without the heavy cost of dilution.

 When FirePower first met Last Call Analytics, the company was building custom big data analytics and visualization software platforms for frontline sales staff, primarily of beverage & alcohol distributors, but also for clients in other industries.
 Last Call needed capital to grow, as well as strategic guidance to develop a stronger revenue model and focused direction.
 FirePower invested both capital and hard work, shifting the revenue model, focusing its resources, and ultimately, helping the company achieve its potential.